mengchuangji/Seis-INN/README.md

 The symbol after the underscore indicates that the model class incorporates the trained INN, which can generate samples online for data augmentation and train together with the original paired data.
 Similarly, readers can refer to and write class files for other networks.

-Paired noisy-clean datasets can be obtained by expert annotation or other annotation methods (such as [fxdecon+orth](https://github.com/mengchuangji/SRNGF/tree/main/seispro/localortho) in the paper).
+Paired noisy-clean datasets can be obtained by expert annotation or other annotation methods (such as [fxdecon+ Local Orthogonalization](https://github.com/mengchuangji/SRNGF/tree/main/seispro/localortho) in the paper).
 Please refer to [this repo](https://github.com/mengchuangji/SRNGF/tree/main/seispro/localortho) for how to write paired datasets into hdf5 files.
 Of course, readers can customize dalaloader for any file format.

 ## Training,